Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/README.md

 az group delete -n $HUB_RESOURCE_GROUP_NAME --yes
 ```

-### Standalone Deployment Guide With Github Action
+### Standalone Deployment Guide With GitHub Action
-With this method, you can leverage the included [LZA Deployment github action](../../../.github/workflows/lza-deployment.yml) to deploy the Azure Container Apps Infrastructure resources.
+With this method, you can leverage the included [LZA Deployment gitHub action](../../../.github/workflows/lza-deployment.yml) to deploy the Azure Container Apps Infrastructure resources.
-> NOTE: To use the github action you need to [fork the repository](https://github.com/Azure/ACA-Landing-Zone-Accelerator/fork) to your organization.
+> NOTE: To use the gitHub action you need to [fork the repository](https://github.com/Azure/ACA-Landing-Zone-Accelerator/fork) to your organization.

 #### Setup authentication between Azure and GitHub.
 The easiest way to do that, is to use a [service principal](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-a-service-principal-secret).